Celticpure/KATBOX-MIDI/README.md

 This is not exclusively for use with the Boss Katana or indeed Katana Librarian, It just happened to be the subject matter that drove me to compile this code.

+I am using ESP32 devkit v1 module with SH1106 display, Stomp switches are wired to GRD.